MonolithOrchids/MinimalNightTheme/README.md

 @import url("https://raw.githubusercontent.com/MonolithOrchids/MinimalNightTheme/master/Addons/Vanilla_Attachment_Button.theme.css");
 ```

-# Installing DiscordNight without client mods (Not recommended)

-- If you don't want to use BetterDiscord or it does not work for some reason the CSS can be injected using Discords developer tools using **Ctrl+Shift+I** in the Desktop app or **F12** in the browser.
-In the **Sources** tab go click on **assets** and find the file that ends with **.css** and paste in the code from **DiscordNight.css** into it, if done correctly the theme should be loaded until the next time Discord restarts (Keep in mind that images loaded from an external address will not load this way).

 ## Installing DiscordNight to your internet browser

-- By using a stylesheet addon like Stylus, you can create a style for **discordapp.com** and paste in the code from **DiscordNight.css** (Not everything will work correctly like scrollbars and external images)
+- By using a stylesheet addon like Stylus, you can create a style for **discordapp.com** and paste in the code from **MinimalNight.css** (Not everything will work correctly like scrollbars and external images)